Blosc/c-blosc/README.rst

-* Meant for binary data: can take advantage of the type size meta-information for improved compression ratio (using the integrated shuffle pre-conditioner).
+* Meant for binary data: can take advantage of the type size meta-information for improved compression ratio (using the integrated shuffle and bitshuffle filters).

 * Small overhead on non-compressible data: only a maximum of (16 + 4 *
-  nthreads) additional bytes over the source buffer length are needed to compress *every* input.
+  nthreads) additional bytes over the source buffer length are needed to compress *any kind of input*.

-* Maximum destination length: contrary to many other compressors, both compression and decompression routines have support for maximum size lengths for the destination buffer.
+* Maximum destination length: contrarily to many other compressors, both compression and decompression routines have support for maximum size lengths for the destination buffer.

 When taken together, all these features set Blosc apart from other similar solutions.